Best Hiking Boots: Our Top 10 Picks & Reviews

 What We Didn’t Like

-• Some users have reported durability issues with seams and fabric.
+• Some users have experienced issues with lace eyelets failing.

-#8 Columbia Newton Ridge Plus II Waterproof Hiking BootBest for: Light Trails and Everyday Winter Wear
+#9 Columbia Newton Ridge Plus II Waterproof Hiking BootSuits: Day Hiking and Casual Outdoor Use

 Columbia Mens Newton Ridge Plus II Suede Waterproof, Elk/Mountain Red, 9